Mohamedj2022/Azure-Resume/README.md

-# #CloudGuruChallenge: Your resume in Azure
+# #CloudGuruChallenge: My resume in Azure

 Here is my solution to the [Azure Resume Challenge](https://acloudguru.com/blog/engineering/cloudguruchallenge-your-resume-in-azure)